-The owner of property that has been classified as a disorderly property by the police chief may appeal such classification in writing to the town manager within fourteen (14) days of such classification.
-In the event of a timely appeal, the town manager will provide the property owner and the police chief with seven (7) days notice of a hearing date and time.
-At such hearing, the property owner and the police chief shall provide the town manager with all relevant information regarding the property and the appeal.
-The town manager shall issue a written decision on the appeal within fourteen (14) days of the hearing.
+The owner of property that has been classified as a disorderly property by the Police ChietChiet may appeal such classification in writing to the Town Manager within fourteen (14) days of such classification.
+In the event of a timely appeal, the Town Manager will provide the property owner and the Police ChietChiet with seven (7) days notice of a hearing date and time.
+At such hearing, the property owner and the Police Chiet shall provide the town manager with all relevant information regarding the property of the hearing.